Cain-Hughes/Homelab/README.md

 My services are primarily containerized to keep the environment modular and easy to maintain.
 This includes media applications, supporting tools, and system utilities.
 A full list of the containers I run, along with their configurations and purposes, can be found on the
 [Containers](https://github.com/Cain-Hughes/Homelab/tree/main/Containers) page.

-## About This Repository

-This repository serves as a living record of my homelab journey—documenting what I build, how I built it, and what I’ve learned along the way.
-My goal is to provide clear, useful documentation for myself and others who may find inspiration or value in these projects.

-If you have suggestions or ideas for improvement, feel free to open an issue or reach out.